allenstfort23/allenstfort23/README.md

 - 📝 Learning and solving problems
 - 👨‍💻 Python, React, JavaScript, and Web Development is my forte.
 - 📝 Working on a project?
 Message me if you need help or need some insight.
-- 📫 Have any questions?
-Message me allenstfort@gmail.com!
+- 📫 Have any questions or need to hire a developer?
+Message me at allenstfort@gmail.com ! or https://www.linkedin.com/in/allenstfort/